RyanCCollins/food-drivr-api-documentation/source/index.html.md

 ### Error Response
 * **40X**

-The API expects for an auth token to be included in all API requests to the server in a header that looks like the following:
+The API expects for an auth token to be included in all API requests to the server.

-`Content-Type: application/json`
-`Authorization: your_auth_token`

 <aside class="notice">
 Note: implementation for authorization will change, but this should be enough to get you going.
 I will be implementing an OAuth /token endpoint that will serve to make this process more secure.